MSC Cancels Euribia's Arabian Gulf Winter Sailings Amid Middle East Tensions

 Which departures were affected, and what booked guests are being offered

 MSC began canceling individual departures as conditions deteriorated, including sailings scheduled to depart from Dubai on February 28 and March 7, 2026.
 The list expanded in early March, culminating in the cancellation of the ship’s remaining winter season sailings from Dubai, including three seven-night departures on March 14, March 21, and March 28, 2026.
+The disruption later extended into the European deployment, and MSC also canceled the ship’s May 2, 2026, season-opening Northern Europe cruise from Kiel because the vessel could not leave the region in time to reposition.

 MSC has told affected guests they will receive full refunds of cruise fares for canceled sailings.
 The cruise line also said certain costs arranged outside the company, such as independently booked flights or hotels, are not covered through the cruise refund and must be pursued with the original providers.